 About Alliance Française de Singapour

 Alliance Française de Singapour was founded in 1949.
-It is a non-profit educational and cultural organization, affiliated to the international network of Alliance Française.
-With more than 800 locations in 132 countries, the Alliance Française is undoubtedly the world’s largest network of any cultural association; it serves and gathers worldwide a multilingual and multicultural community of Francophiles.
+It is a local non-profit educational and cultural organization, affiliated to the international network of Alliance Française.
+With more than 800 locations in 132 countries, the Alliance Française is undoubtedly the world’s largest network of any cultural association.

 A Brief History of the Alliance française de Singapour